ljw1004/csharpspec/csharp/delegates.md

 # Delegates

-Delegates enable scenarios that other languages—such as C++, Pascal, and Modula—have addressed with function pointers.
+Delegates enable scenarios that other languages—such as C++, Pascal, and Modula -- have addressed with function pointers.
 Unlike C++ function pointers, however, delegates are fully object oriented, and unlike C++ pointers to member functions, delegates encapsulate both an object instance and a method.

 A delegate declaration defines a class that is derived from the class `System.Delegate`.
 A delegate instance encapsulates an invocation list, which is a list of one or more methods, each of which is referred to as a callable entity.
 For instance methods, a callable entity consists of an instance and a method on that instance.
 For static methods, a callable entity consists of just a method.
 Invoking a delegate instance with an appropriate set of arguments causes each of the delegate's callable entities to be invoked with the given set of arguments.